-Our findings are set out in Section B. RTSL has had the opportunity to view and comment on the factual accuracy of a draft version of this report.
+Our findings are set out in Section B of this report.
+RTSL has had the opportunity to view and comment on the factual accuracy of a draft version of this report.
 Where appropriate, our findings in Section B reflect RTSL's clarifications.